valancej/documentation/_pro/getting-started/encryption.md

 ## Build Arguments

 <div class="info-block">
 Build arguments are in private beta.
-If you are a Codeship customer with projects running on our Docker infrastructure, contact us at [beta@codeship.com](mailto:beta@codeship.com) to request access to this feature.
+If you are a Codeship customer with projects running on Codeship Pro, contact us at [beta@codeship.com](mailto:beta@codeship.com) to request access to this feature.
 </div>